chappy2/Moviedatabase/public/literateProgramming/clientApp.litcoffee.md

+# Client of *Moviedatabase*
+Documentation differs from *public/src/clientApp.coffee*.
 Example of literate Programming in CoffeeScript. the clientApp.litcoffee will not be compiled via Cakefile.
 Compile with:
 ``` coffee -c clientApp.litcoffee ```